danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.toggleGroupCallRecord.html" name="phone.toggleGroupCallRecord">Start or stop recording a group call: the recorded audio and video streams will be automatically sent to Saved messages (the chat with ourselves): phone.toggleGroupCallRecord</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.joinGroupCallPresentation.html" name="phone.joinGroupCallPresentation">Start screen sharing in a call: phone.joinGroupCallPresentation</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/contacts.blockFromReplies.html" name="contacts.blockFromReplies">Stop getting notifications about discussion replies of a certain user in @replies: contacts.blockFromReplies</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallStopPlay" name="groupCallStopPlay">Stop playing all files in a group call, clearing the main and the hold playlist: groupCallStopPlay</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.leaveGroupCallPresentation.html" name="phone.leaveGroupCallPresentation">Stop screen sharing in a group call: phone.leaveGroupCallPresentation</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#stop" name="stop">Stop update loop: stop</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#stopPlay" name="stopPlay">Stops playing all files in the call, clears the main and the hold playlist: stopPlay</a>